Course Description

 Temporary museum exhibits

-Using the city as a classroom is an integral element of education abroad, and this course will include several field visits, as well as assignments that prompt student to engage actively with their host context.
+Using the city as a classroom is an integral element of education abroad, and this course will include several field visits, as well as assignments that prompt students to engage actively with their host context.
 Field visits vary across terms, but examples include those listed above.

-T.J.
-Demos, Decolonizing Nature: Contemporary Art and the Politics of Ecology.
+Demos, T. J. Decolonizing Nature: Contemporary Art and the Politics of Ecology.

-Linda Weintraub, To Life!
+Weintraub, Linda.
+To Life!
 Eco Art in Pursuit of a Sustainable Planet.

-Lucy Lippard, Undermining: A Wild Ride Through Land Use, Politics and Art in the Changing West.
+Lippard, Lucy.
+Undermining: A Wild Ride Through Land Use, Politics and Art in the Changing West.

 Florence Art Museums and Galleries.